cdelhorbe-rec/lmt/content/blog/tls-demystified.en.md

 +++
 title = 'TLS Demystified'
 date = 2024-02-29T19:40:22+01:00
-draft = false
+summary = 'Understand how the mTLS handshake works and where it can fail' draft = false
+[params]
+  image = 'spy-vs-spy.webp'
 +++
 ## Overview
 TLS (for Transport Layer Security) is the successor of the now insecure SSL protocol.
 It sits on top of TCP to provide secrecy (encryption) and prevent tampering (signature) of identities and data.
 It uses asymmetric ciphering based on key/certificate pairs to exchange symmetric session keys, no manual exchange of initial secrets is required.